SanderMertens/bake/README.md

 ### I want my customers to use bake.
 Does the license allow for this?
 Yes.
 As long as your customers use the open source version of bake, and you do not distribute bake binaries or source files with your product, your customers can use bake.

-### I've noticed a premake file in the bake repository.
+### I noticed a premake file in the bake repository.
 Does bake need premake to be installed?
 No. Bake uses premake to generate its makefiles (we would've used bake to build bake- but chicken & egg etc).
 The generated makefiles are included in the bake repository, so you won't need premake to use bake.

 ### Why build yet another build tool?
 Bake started as an embedded buildsystem of the corto framework (https://corto.io).
 We really liked the way it simplified building code with lots of dependencies, and decided to turn it into a separate project!
-We also believe that there is currently no other tool out there that offers the same kind of holistic approach and level of usability like bake does.
+We also believe that there is currently no other tool out there that offers the same kind of holistic approach and level of usability that bake does.

 Having said that, bake is not perfect and there is still lots of work to do.
 It does not run on as many platforms as cmake does, and is not as flexible as make.
 Maybe someday it will be, maybe not.
 Bake's development is driven by its users, so if you are using it and you're missing a feature, let us know!